Best movies to watch on Amazon Prime Video - TheNewsTrace

 The Catastrophe Artist

 This comedy drama tells the true story behind what’s broadly thought to be one of many worst movies ever made: The Room.
-James Franco directs and in addition stars within the lead position of aspiring filmmaker Tommy Wiseau, whose mysterious previous and strange look have made him an interesting determine to many film buffs.
+James Franco directs and likewise stars within the lead position of aspiring filmmaker Tommy Wiseau, whose mysterious previous and strange look have made him a captivating determine to many film buffs.
 Watch The Catastrophe Artist on Amazon Prime Video

 Chef